The Church Year: June 9, 2012

 Devotional Information:

-Today is Tuesday within the octave of Easter.
-The liturgical color is white.
+Today is Friday of the 9th week of Ordinary Time.
+The liturgical color is green.

 Saints & Celebrations: